pagekey/website/_drafts/how-to-implement-a-binary-search-tree-in-python.md

 Finally, the `BST` class is getting its chance to be more than just a wrapper!
 The `Node` class will have no `remove` method at all - the magic will happen entirely within the `BST` class.

-I'm trying my best to relate all of these data structures to the real world, but `remove` is where I draw the line.
+While most of these methods can be explained in a fairly straightforward way, `remove` is where I draw the line.
 For some reason, this code is ridiculously complicated, and it's best to just bite the bullet and break it down into a set of well-defined cases.

 ```python
 class BST(object):